MatthewHerbst/react-to-print/README.md

 ## API

-The `useReactToPrint` hook is designed to maintain stability across re-renders.
-The returned print function will only change when the input options actually change, preventing unnecessary re-renders in components that depend on it.
-Note that non-primitive values (objects, arrays, functions) passed as options must be stabilized by the user (using `useMemo` or `useCallback`) to prevent unnecessary changes.

 | Option | Type | Description |
 | :-------------------: | :------- | :---------------------------------------------------------------------------------------------------------------------------------- |
 | **`bodyClass`** | `string` | One or more class names to pass to the print window, separated by spaces |